Helianthus ambiguus

 Helianthus ambiguus is a North American species of sunflower known by the common name ambiguous sunflower.
 It is found only in the Great Lakes region of the United States, the states of New York, Michigan, Ohio, and Wisconsin.

+Description

 Helianthus ambiguus is an herb up to 80 cm tall.
 Leaves are long and narrow, lance-shaped, up to 15 cm long.
 One plant produces a few flower heads, each 7–8 cm across.